-Another great video I strongly recommend watching by Dark Horse Rowing (a youtube channel literally committed to making informative YouTube videos about the rowing exercise) that is about how rowing can help you lose weight:
+Another great video I strongly recommend watching by Dark Horse Rowing.
+He is literally committed to making informative YouTube videos about the rowing exercise and How rowing can help you lose weight

 #5.
 Burpee – Best Cardio to Burn Fat?